-Conduct public hearing to discuss aquifer conditions.
+Threshold Level District Actions if Threshold is Exceeded Conduct public hearing to discuss aquifer conditions.
 Develop a Response Action Work Plan to achieve DFCs and PDLs.

-Reduce the maximum water production permitted per acre for the Management Zone and the water authorized to be produced under any permit issued by the District, if the data analysis supports that action

-Note: DFC = Desired Future Condition PDL = Protective Drawdown Limit
+3 Reduce the maximum water production permitted per acre for the Management Zone and the water authorized to be produced under any permit issued by the District, if the data analysis supports that action Note: DFC = Desired Future Condition PDL = Protective PDL = Protective Drawdown Limit

 Table 7-3 lists ten threshold level that were exceeded in 2020.
 The ten exceedances occurred in six aquifers.
 Eight of the exceedances were associated with a Level 1 threshold and the remaining two exceedances were associated with a Level 2 threshold.
 The Level 2 threshold exceedances are associated calculating an average drawdown that is more than 60% of the DFC.
 Table 7-3 indicates that the Carrizo aquifer is the aquifer with the most threshold exceedances.
 One of these threshold exceedances is associated drawdown levels that are more than 60% of the DFCs.
-The results of the threshold analysis indicate the Carrizo Aquifer is the District will have the some of its greatest challenges for accomplishing its goals.
+The results of the threshold analysis indicate the Carrizo Aquifer in the District will have the some of its greatest challenges for accomplishing its goals.